 SEAGO also assists persons with limited English proficiency to actively participate in the transportation planning process.
+SEAGO ensures all planning surveys and outreach materials are provided in both English and Spanish.
+SEAGO attempts to have bilingual staff at public meetings.
 Staff will make every effort to provide Spanish translators and document translation, where feasible, upon request.
-Elderly persons or non-vehicle households who are unable to attend meetings may request information from the SEAGO office and have the requested materials delivered to their residence.
-Upon request, SEAGO staff are made available to go speak to groups in an effort to eliminate participation barriers and involve citizens in the transportation process.
+Upon request, SEAGO staff are available to go speak to groups in an effort to eliminate participation barriers and involve citizens in the transportation process.